dastrdly6585/ExtraRando/README.md

 One of each marker is added, but for each 100 randomized items one of each type is additionally added.

 ## Randomize Colo Access
-Add three "ticket" items that grant entrance to the three trials in the colosseum
+Add three "ticket" items that grant access to the three trials in the colosseum

 ## Randomize Pantheon Access
 Add five items to the item pool that opens their respective pantheon, skipping their vanilla requirements.
 Also adds 5 locations for items, when you met the vanilla condition for opening the pantheon.
 If the door/seal is already open by the time it has an item left, it will place a shiny left from the door/seal that holds the item.